MatthewKim323/tapn/README.md

 npm install
 ```

-#### 2. Supabase Project
+#### 2. Create a Supabase Project

-Create a project at [supabase.com](https://supabase.com), then run the full schema SQL in the SQL Editor.
-The schema is in `supabase/migration_multi_tenant.sql` or you can use the SQL below:
+Go to [supabase.com](https://supabase.com), create a new project, then run the schema SQL in the SQL Editor.

+The full schema is in `supabase/migration_multi_tenant.sql`, or expand below:

 <details>
 <summary>Click to expand full SQL schema</summary>